iluaster/Function_pointer_returning_function_pointer/README.md

 # Function pointer returning function_pointer

-It is an exercise about function pointer programming.
+It is an exercise about function pointer programming!